 It is a legal requirement for all businesses to complete a COVID-19 risk assessment.
 If you have fewer than five workers, or are self-employed, you don’t legally have to produce a written risk assessment.
 However, this may be a helpful exercise and a useful document to have if asked by insurers or concerned clients.

+Whilst restrictions in some regions are being lifted completely, we still urge members to continue with risk mitigation procedures.
 The face to face conversational element of therapy, combined with the length of exposure during a typical therapy session, puts you and your clients at particular risk.
 We advise you read the guidance in full, considering especially:

 - how will you comply with the social distancing guidelines or considering and setting out the mitigations you will introduce in your risk assessments (p8)